 Amble around Ambleside

-Ambleside is a beautiful lakeland village with plenty of small cafes and outdoor equipment shops.
+Ambleside is a beautiful Lake District village with plenty of small cafes and outdoor equipment shops.
 It is a 15 minute walk from Waterhead where the steamer docks to the centre of the village.
 Don’t miss the picturesque and historic Bridge House!
 There are lots of places to eat in Ambleside if you are hungry, or you may wish to wait until Grasmere.

 Visit Rydal Mount, home of William Wordsworth

 Hop on the Red Route bus from the centre of Ambleside and continue out towards Grasmere.
 Leave the bus at the church in Rydal and head up to Rydal Mount.
 Many people only think of Dove Cottage, a little further down the road in Grasmere, as being the home of William Wordsworth, but actually, he spent many more years in Rydal Mount than he did in Dove Cottage.
 It is a beautiful old house and definitely worth looking around.
 St Mary’s Church is close by and is also very pretty.
 Wordsworth was church warden there in 1833.
 Adjacent to the church is Dora’s Field, purchased by Wordsworth and named for his daughter.
 The field is very beautiful in spring with the hundreds of daffodils planted by Wordsworth and his family.
-And after the daffodils come the bluebells!
+After the daffodils come the bluebells!

 Explore Grasmere and sample the gingerbread